Torres del Paine

 - We can arrange extra hotel nights for an extra cost.

 - Gratuities – tipping is always discretionary.
-However, we suggest budgeting about $25 per participant per day for October 19 to October 22 with our leader (about $100 total per participant).
+However, we suggest budgeting about $25 per participant per day for October 18 to October 21 with your leader (about $100 total per participant).